About

 Who we are

 Natural Contract Lab is a transdisciplinary artistic practice that weaves an active and sustained relationship with bodies of water undergoing deep ecological transformation.
-Our artistic interventions are hybrid and unfold differently in respect to each river as dialogue, a collaboration with, and a gesture of care.
-With the aim to fabulate new forms of justice, we have co-created an artistic Protocol of Reciprocal Care weaving the practices of restorative justice, rights of rivers, environmental grief, sensory ecoscenography.
-NCL is a body of care that invites you to join us in walking-with the river, water mourning circles, collective gestures of care, Agora’s, River guardians Schools and other actions that emerge in collaboration with the people, plants, stones, trees and other beings that guide us.
+Our artistic interventions are hybrid and unfold in respect to each river as dialogue, a collaboration with, and a gesture of care.
+With the aim to fabulate new forms of hydro justice, we have co-created an artistic Protocol of Reciprocal Care weaving the practices of restorative justice, rights of rivers, ecological grief and sensory scenography.
+NCL is a body of care that invites you to join in walking-with the river, eco-grief circles, voicing and attuning, River guardian Schools and other actions that emerge in collaboration with the riverine beings.

-Initiated in 2021 by Maria Lucia Cruz Correia in ongoing co-creation with a transdisciplinary group, including Zenne River (teacher), vinny jones (sensory scenography/dramaturgy), Brunilda Pali (restorative justice), Lode Vranken (design/philosophy), Margarida Mendes (research/sonic guidance).
+Initiated in 2021 by Maria Lucia Cruz Correia in ongoing co-creation with a transdisciplinary group, including Zenne River (ally/companion), vinny jones (sensory scenography/dramaturgy), Brunilda Pali (restorative justice), Lode Vranken (design/philosophy)

 Our story